chrismgala/reserve_in-store/README.md

 # Introduction
-This repository is for the Reserve In-Store Shopify app.
+This repository is for the In-Store Reserver Shopify app.

 ## Application Overview

 #### Why do merchants need this?
 When customers comes in to your online store, they either make the purchases right away or they leaves.
 Especially when it comes to high-priced items, many people won't place their orders online.
 Let customers actually see the products will clearly increase their chance of buying.
-Reserve In-Store is a simple application that adds a "reserve in store" option in your online store.
+In-Store Reserver is a simple application that adds a "reserve in store" option in your online store.
 By adding this feature, you will have the chance to make more deals when customers comes into your store in person.

 #### How do merchants start using the app?
 ** TODO: PLEASE FILL THIS OUT **